-- Mystique: Time Machine: What’s not to love about steampunk games?
+- Time Machine: What’s not to love about steampunk games?
 This one is start to finish, in your face, brass and clockwork.
 Plenty of good, original puzzles in a beautiful set.

 - Top venues

-- Mystique: With Steampunk you’ve got a great central game, while Cathedral and Shogun’s Shadow are both solid.
+- Mystique: With Time Machine and Pirate Bay you’ve got a couple of great games, while Cathedral and Shogun’s Shadow are both very solid experiences.

 - Gozdu Mission – White room was unusual and enjoyable, while Maffia Mission was a good second game.
 I didn’t play their prison game but friends do recommend it.